dji-sdk/Mobile-SDK-Doc/source/introduction/ui_library_introduction.md

 To make an application, a developer typically has to provide this set of core functionalities before adding some unique ones.

-The DJI UILibrary provides UI elements that have these core functionalities, hence can be used to speed up development time.
-In fact, by using the default UILibrary, an application can be created with no additional lines of code.
+The DJI UI Library provides UI elements that have these core functionalities, hence can be used to speed up development time.
+In fact, by using the default UI Library, an application can be created with no additional lines of code.
 It looks like:

 ![DefaultScreen](../images/product-introduction/defaultScreen.png)

-Developers can pick and choose which parts of the UILibrary they want to include, exclude and customize.
+Developers can pick and choose which parts of the UI Library they want to include, exclude and customize.

-UILibrary is available in the DJI Mobile SDK v4.0 and later.
+UI Library is available in the DJI Mobile SDK v4.0 and later.

 ## Concepts Overview

-UILibrary comprises of three main UI element categories:
+UI Library has three main UI categories:

 * **Widget**: An independent UI element that gives state or simple control (e.g.  battery indicator, or automatic take-off button)
 * **Collection**: (iOS only) An organized collection of widgets that are related to each other (e.g. camera exposure state)